mlabs-haskell/covenant/STANDARDS.md

 ``DerivingVia`` enables considerable savings in boilerplate in combination with other extensions that we enable either directly or by implication.
-While technically, only ``DerivingStrategies`` would be sufficient for our requirements, since ``DerivingVia`` is not mandatory and is clearly signposted, while having no effects beyond its use sites, we enable it globally for its usefulness.
+While technically, only ``DerivingStrategies`` would be sufficient for our requirements, since ``DerivingVia`` is not required to use named derivations as such, and `DerivingVia` doesn't require 'indicating', while having no effects beyond its use sites, we enable it globally for its usefulness.

 ``DeriveTraversable``, together with ``GeneralizedNewtypeDeriving``, allows us